 - Don’t expect that strangers will automatically care about your book: I have to admit that when I first started self-publishing, I thought everyone needed my book.
 Everyone.
 My inspirational book could motivate and change lives.
 I knew it.
 But no one cared at first (aside from friends and family, of course).
 I had to make them care.
 I accomplished this by – wait for it – networking!
 I created Facebook groups (and even Myspace groups; remember Myspace?).
 I befriended book lovers on Facebook.
 I reached out to fellow writers by email and met them in person at signings and other events.
 Most importantly, I made good impressions on those people and most of them supported me by helping spread the word.
-I know this isn’t fun or sexy advice.
-Many self-publishing authors looking for advice don’t want to hear that this ride could be a long one.
-Throw away the idea of “quick and easy” and focus on building relationships!
+It also helps to team up with an expert who has experience marketing books.
+For instance, Seacoast Press helps authors with marketing and Amazon Best Seller campaigns.

 About J.J.
 Hebert:

--Author of two Amazon bestselling books, with over 100,000 copies sold worldwide.
+-Author of three Amazon bestselling books, with over 100,000 copies sold worldwide.

 -President of Seacoast Press, a leading non-traditional book publisher in NH.

--Helped produce hundreds of books for authors nationwide.
+-Helped produce nearly 500 books for authors nationwide.